mendelgusmao/CGI-for-LCD-Smartie/README.md

 WRITING SCRIPTS
 ---------------

-> First of all, you'll need to know what is a bootstrap.
+> First of all, you'll need to know what is a router.
 It's a piece of code responsible for calling a function, retrieving its result and printing to the screen, so the server can grab it and relay it to the plugin.
-Bootstraps are optional if your script directly outputs data but mandatory if you want to group functions in a file.
+Routers are optional if your script directly outputs data but mandatory if you want to group functions in a file.

-> For now, CGI4LCD comes with bootstraps written in PHP, Ruby, Python and Perl.
+> For now, CGI4LCD comes with routers written in PHP, Ruby, Python and Perl.
 A Go version is in the repository - but still just a concept.

 > The script must be saved in scripts folder and has the following structure:

-> `# include bootstrap`
+> `# include router`
 > `# declare functions`
-> `main(); # Execute bootstrap`
+> `main(); # Execute router`

 > or